libin85/FreshMvvm.Popup/README.md

 # FreshMvvm.Popup
 This library adds extension methods to support Popup navigation for Rg.Plugin.Popup from PageModels in FreshMvvm framework.

-This libaray uses the original [Rg.Plugins.Popup] library(https://github.com/rotorgames/Rg.Plugins.Popup) and requies you to do all the necessary initalisations to work.
+This libaray uses the original [Rg.Plugins.Popup](https://github.com/rotorgames/Rg.Plugins.Popup) and requies you to do all the necessary initalisations to work.

 ### Setup
 1. Reference the library in your Xamarin.Forms project.